Reynolds Sr., Wayne A. 1928-2020

 He was also preceded in death by: his parents; brothers: Raymond, Butch and twin, Duane; and companion, Peggy Goins.

-Survivors include: children: Linda Lewis, Vickey (Rick) Collier, Wayne (Michelle) Reynolds and Raymond (Sherry) Reynolds; grandchildren: Scott Lewis, Sarah Collier-Peterson, Leah Collier-Marino, Aimee Collier-Walker, Katie Collier-Anderson, Jessica Reynolds and Danielle Reynolds-Strasser; six great-grandchildren, and one on the way; and numerous nieces, nephews, extended family and friends.
+Survivors include: children: Linda Lewis, Vickey (Rick) Collier, Wayne (Michelle) Reynolds and Raymond (Sherry) Reynolds; grandchildren: Scott Lewis, Sarah Collier-Peterson, Leah Collier-Marino, Aimee Collier-Walker, Katie Collier-Anderson, Jessica Reynolds, and Danielle Reynolds-Strasser; seven great-grandchildren, and one on the way; and numerous nieces, nephews, extended family and friends.

-Wayne is also survived by two stepdaughters, Peggy Goins and Carol Gaddie.
-Peggy was also his caregiver; she survives of the home.
+Wayne is also survived by two stepdaughters, Peggy Tobey and Carol Gaddie.
+Peggy was also his caregiver and survives of the home.

 Private Graveside Service and Inurnment: Memorial Park Cemetery, at a later date.